pshem0/parseURI/README.md

 /api/v1/parser?uri={URI}
 ```
 The response deliver JSON with components of provided URI or 422 error code if URI is mallformed.
+Used [Slim microframework](http://www.slimframework.com/) which provides router that maps route callback to specified
+HTTP method and URI and to encapsulate response in JSON format.

 Example
 --------
 In `/public` directory you can find simple form to validate and parse URIs.